How does Fluval FX6 work

 |

-The Fluval FX6 is a powerhouse of aquarium filtration.
-The internal pump has the ability to cycle through a staggering volume of water.
-This filter was designed by Fluval for use with larger aquariums as well as overstocked medium sized tanks as well.
+The Fluval FX6 canister filter is a powerhouse of aquarium filtration.
+The internal pump can cycle through a staggering volume of water.
+This filter was designed by Fluval for use with larger aquariums and overstocked medium-sized tanks.
 But how does Fluval FX6 work?

-The canister utilizes 3 internal media baskets to place your mechanical, biological and chemical filtration media inside.
-Each of these 3 trays has a smaller tray nested inside of it to allow variation on types of filter media.
+The FX6 canister filter utilizes 3 internal media baskets to place your mechanical, biological, and chemical filtration media inside.
+Each of these 3 trays has a smaller tray nested inside of it to allow variation in types of filter media.
 This makes it easy to include a few different sizes and types of biological media.

-Fluval also included their famous AquaStop valves on the hosing assembly of the FX6.
+Fluval also included their famous aqua stop valves with leak proof click fit attachment.
 This cutoff valve is an ingenious way to prevent water from back-flowing all over the floor when disconnecting the canister for filter maintenance.

 The FX6 canister filter is usually pretty expensive, ranging at a normal price of $400+ depending on where you buy it.
 If you are thinking about upgrading to a Fx6 then try to keep your eyes peeled for various sales that happen from time to time on Amazon and at some pet supply stores.

-The filter also features an incredible 400 gallon rating making it a no-brainier for anyone looking into keeping moderately sized tanks.
-It should be noted however that while it may be technically rated to work for a large 400 gallon tank, it would only circulate the water in a tank of that size once every hour, and that is a very sub-optimal cycle rate.
+The filter also features an incredible 400-gallon rating making it a no-brainer for anyone looking into keeping moderately sized tanks.
+It should be noted however that while it may be technically rated to work for aquariums up to 400 gallons, it would only circulate the water in a tank of that size once every hour, and that is a very sub-optimal cycle rate.

-The direction of water flow in the FX6 filter is different when compared to some of the other canister filters on the market, especially the 06 and 07 series from Fluval that features a bottom to top water flow.
-You may be wondering just how does Fluval FX6 work?
+The direction of water flow in the FX6 filter is different when compared to some of the other canister filters on the market, especially the 06 and 07 series from Fluval which features a bottom-to-top water flow.
+You may be wondering just how Fluval FX6 works.
 In the FX6 the water intake valve will pull water down to the bottom of the canister first, and then it will be pulled up the sides of the media trays which are packed with coarse filter sponge.

-This initial travel will trap all particulate substrate, food and waste in the large sponges to prevent it from clogging the finer media inside the media trays.
-This also means that when you pull your canister apart to clean it, most of the nasty build up will be centralized in the sponges and other mechanical filter media and not in your biological and chemical media.
+This initial travel will trap all particulate substrate, food, and waste in the large sponges to prevent them from clogging the finer media inside the media trays.
+This also means that when you pull your canister apart to clean it, most of the nasty build-up will be centralized in the sponges and other mechanical filter media and not in your biological and chemical media.
 This makes routine maintenance a breeze!

 Media Placement In The FX6

-Since there are 3 media trays inside of the canister, that makes it quite simple to place our mechanical, biological and chemical filtration.
-No matter the style of filter that you are using, the order that water touches your media should always be mechanical, then biological and finally chemical.
+Since there are 3 media trays inside of the canister, that makes it quite simple to place our mechanical, biological, and chemical filtration, no matter the style of filter that you are using, the order in which water touches your media should always be mechanical, then biological, and finally chemical.

 Maintaining this order is essential to grow beneficial bacteria and the nitrogen cycle in your aquarium depends on it.